 “My business with you isn’t done yet.
 I want my money back.
 You ripped me off the other day.”

 The Drake looked over his shoulder.

 “Oh yeah?
 What if I’m not happy about what you sold me?
-I think for three gold coins you should be selling me enough onions to fill the bottom floor of my inn.
-So how about I return you what I’ve purchased and you give me a complete refund?”
+I think for two and a half gold coins you should be selling me enough onions to fill the bottom floor of my inn.
+So how about I return to you what I’ve purchased and you give me a complete refund?”

 The Drake sneered at her.